Route Grade Votings

 Total votes cast 212

-14m.
-Delicate and mildly bold.
-Climb the crack to a ledge then move left and balance up the ramp-line (small wires and Friends out left).
-Finish up the chimney behind the monster perched block.
-It may just be E1 for the faint of heart!
+Delicate and a bit bold but not E1.
+Climb the crack to a ledge then move left and balance up the ramp (tiny wires and cams out left).
+Finish up the chimney behind the huge perched block.

 Login to your ROCKFAX account to add your comments - Search for comments.